 During emergencies, people go to places they are familiar with and trust.
 People with mobility challenges may be more likely to access a cooling space that is close by.
 Even if your organization does not have central air conditioning, there are different types of cooling spaces that provide relief from the heat.
 Indoor cooling spaces may have central air-conditioning, portable air-conditioning or no airconditioning, such as a cool basement room.
 Outdoor cooling spaces may be a misting tent or a shaded area under built structures or greenery, with lots of water to keep people cool (i.e towels for wetting to put on body, water to wet clothing, basins with cool water to put feet in etc.) People may be at cooling spaces for hours and will need access to bathrooms, drinking water and chairs.
 People with mobility challenges and others will need universally accessible spaces, and people including some older adults may need chairs with armrests to get up.
 Additional amenities can encourage cooling centre use, such as resting leisure activities (e.g. television, reading material, card/board games), nap spaces, phone chargers and food.
-See Resources page for more information.
+For more information on setting up and operating a cool space see Resources page for the VCH guide Creating Cooling Spaces During Hot Weather.